-- A. When an unaccompanied homeless youth requests enrollment in school, the school will immediately notify the Pupil Personnel Worker or the Homeless Education Liaison to determine if the youth is homeless.
-Once a determination is made that the unaccompanied youth is homeless, the school will follow the enrollment procedures outlined in section III of these procedures, above. - B. The Pupil Personnel Worker will complete the SITH Form and the Caregiver's Authorization Form for Students in Temporary Housing/Unaccompanied Youth. - C. The Pupil Personnel Worker will explain and present all available school placement options so that the student can make an informed choice. - D. The Pupil Personnel Worker, acting as the student's case manager, will assist the student in obtaining the necessary transportation, school supplies, social services support, medical services, and personal supplies needed. - E. The Pupil Personnel Worker will inform the unaccompanied homeless youth about the dispute resolution process to ensure that the youth knows the options that exist in case the student disagrees with decisions made by school personnel regarding enrollment, school selection, or services.
+- A. When an unaccompanied youth experiencing homelessness requests enrollment in school, the school will immediately notify the Pupil Personnel Worker or the Homeless Education Liaison to determine if the youth is experiencing homelessness.
+Once a determination is made that the unaccompanied youth is experiencing homelessness, the school will follow the enrollment procedures outlined in Section II. of these procedures, above. - B. The Pupil Personnel Worker will complete the SITH Form and the Caregiver's Authorization Form for Students in Temporary Housing/Unaccompanied Youth. - C. The Pupil Personnel Worker will explain and present all available school placement options so that the student can make an informed choice. - D. The Pupil Personnel Worker, acting as the student's case manager, will assist the student in obtaining the necessary transportation, school supplies, social services support, medical services, and personal supplies needed. - E. The Pupil Personnel Worker will inform the unaccompanied youth experiencing homelessness about the dispute resolution process to ensure that the youth knows the options that exist in case the student disagrees with decisions made by HCPSS school-based employees regarding enrollment, school selection, or services.

-V. School Choice
+IV.
+School Determination

-- A. The McKinney-Vento Act entitles students who are homeless to continue their education either: - 1.
+- A. The McKinney-Vento Act entitles students who are experiencing homelessness to continue their education either: - 1.
 At their school of origin for the duration of the student's homelessness. - 2.
 At the school in the attendance area serving their temporary residence. - B. The Pupil Personnel Worker or Homeless Education Liaison will consult with the parent to determine the school that is in the best interest of the student.
-The Pupil Personnel Worker or Homeless Education Liaison will, to the extent feasible, keep a child who is homeless in the school of origin, unless doing so is contrary to the wishes of the child's parent.
+The Pupil Personnel Worker or Homeless Education Liaison will presume that keeping a child or youth who is experiencing homelessness in the school of origin, except when doing so is contrary to the request of the parent or unaccompanied youth.